Chapter 5.02

 J. “Person” includes individual natural persons, partnerships, joint ventures, societies, associations, clubs, trustees, trusts or corporations; or any officers, agents, employees, factors or any kind of personal representatives of any thereof, in any capacity, acting either for himself or any other person, under either personal appointment or pursuant to law.

-K. “Premises” includes all lands, structures and places, and also any personal property which is either affixed to, or is otherwise used in connection with any such business conducted on such premises.
+K. “Premises” includes all lands, structures and places, and also any personal property which is either affixed to or is otherwise used in connection with any such business conducted on such premises.

 M. “Surety bond” means a surety company bond with the licensee as principal and some surety company authorized to do business in the state as surety.
 Such bond must be approved by the city attorney, as to form, and by the mayor and clerk as to sufficiency of the surety.

 N. “Year” means the period from July 1st through June 30th.
 (Ord.
+2637 § 1, 2018; Ord.
+2485 § 1 (Exh.
+A), 2011; Ord.
 1798 § 3, 1993).

 5.02.020 Compliance required.

-A. It is unlawful for any person, either directly or indirectly, to conduct any business for which a license or permit is required by any law or ordinance of the city, without a license or permit therefor being first procured and kept in effect at all such times as required by this title or other law or ordinance of the city.
+A. It is unlawful for any person, either directly or indirectly, to engage in any business for which a license or permit is required by any law or ordinance of the city, without a license or permit therefor being first procured and kept in effect at all such times as required by this title or other law or ordinance of the city.

 B. All licenses issued pursuant to the provisions of this title shall be posted in a prominent location at the premises where the licensed business, profession, trade or occupation is carried out or on the person of anyone issued a solicitor’s or mobile vendor’s license.
-(Ord.
-1798 § 3, 1993).

 5.02.030 Applicability/application.